jxxcarlson/generative_cfg/README.md

 # Intro

 This repo contains experiments in generating images from context-free grammars using turtle graphics.
-Based on [l3kn/generative_cfg](https://github.com/l3kn/generative_cfg/tree/master?tab=readme-ov-file)
+Based on [l3kn/generative_cfg](https://github.com/l3kn/generative_cfg/tree/master?tab=readme-ov-file).
+The contents of `generative_cfg` and `examples` are veratim copies from [l3kn/generative_cfg](https://github.com/l3kn/generative_cfg/tree/master?tab=readme-ov-file).
+They are, to the extent needed, updated to python 3.12.4 running in virtual enviorment as listed below.

 # Run examples